xiang-123352/code_snippets/csharp/c_sharp_for_python.md

         var dict = new Dictionary<int, string>(); // Declares a dictionary that maps ints to strings
         // and so on...

 - For similar reasons, data structures cannot contain a mix of unrelated types.
-You cannot have a `List` that contians some mix of strings and integers for example.
+You cannot have a `List` that contains some mix of strings and integers for example.
 You can, of course, make a list of some base class and add instances of derived classes.
 Assuming `Cat` and `Dog` are derived from the `Animal` class, the following code is valid: